sean-nicholas/arrowtab/README.md

 # ArrowTab

-**ArrowTab** allows you to navigate a webpage using the arrow keys, automatically selecting the nearest focusable element.
+**ArrowTab** allows you to **navigate** a webpage **using the arrow keys**, automatically selecting the nearest focusable element.
 This enables fast and efficient keyboard-only navigation across the page.

 ArrowTab is particularly **useful for business applications**, where power users need to prioritize **high productivity**.

 Instead of hitting `Tab` repeatedly, you can simply use the arrow keys to indicate the direction and jump to the next input, button, or link you want to select.

 ArrowTab's default settings work well, but they are not always a plug-and-play solution.
-It helps if you build your app with ArrowTab in mind.
+It helps if you **build your app with ArrowTab in mind**.
 For example, aligning your focusable elements into a grid and considering the placement of your navigation.
 The idea is to integrate ArrowTab into your app from the beginning, not to add it as an afterthought.

 ## Input Behavior Changes